-Cloudy pool water is one of the most common problems homeowners deal with, and in most cases the cause is not what people think.
-Many assume their chlorine is low or their pH is off, but in reality cloudy water often starts with a filtration issue.
-When your pool filter becomes packed with debris, fine dust, oils, and mineral buildup, the system cannot circulate water properly.
-Once circulation drops, clarity drops with it.
+It is one of the most common problems homeowners deal with, and in most cases the cause is not what people think.
+Many assume chlorine is low or pH is off, but filtration issues are often the real source of the problem.

 This article explains why filters clog, how that leads to cloudiness, and why professional filter cleaning is one of the most effective ways to restore water clarity.